 So the rationale is based on this being a dramatic variance (50%) in material costs.
 It is also assumed that the tendering process occurred in a reasonable time interval after the original estimate was made.
 If this occurs, any materials increase would be in line with inflation, which is low in the current climate.
 If you have worked on government projects, where large delays occur between estimates and the go-ahead to tender for work, option (d) could appear quite reasonable.
 Remember the original Luas light rail line?
 Its estimated budget was €288m but in the end it cost €800m.
 This is not surprising when the estimate was produced in 1994, but the contracts were not signed until 2001!

 It takes a bit of practice to get used to this sort of scenario-based question.
 Velopi’s Blended Learning Solution offers all the practice you need.
 By doing lots of simulated PMP® exam questions, you will (eventually) get into the mind-set of the question setters.
 You will begin to understand the nuances of questions and to read between the lines.
 Sadly, studying the PMBOK® Guide on your own will only lead to a very frustrating PMP® exam experience.

-Velopi’s PMP® Exam Preparation courses are held in Dublin, Cork, Limerick and Galway.
+Velopi’s PMP® Exam Preparation courses are held in a virtual classroom setting online.
 Find out more by visiting our training page or by contacting us directly.